 Jump to:

-Pisto Manchego is a humble, peasant dish that is often referred to as Spanish ratatouille, or simply 'pisto'.
-It includes fresh produce such as tomatoes, peppers, zucchini, onion and garlic and sometimes eggplant, depending on the region.
+Pisto Manchego is a humble, peasant dish that is often referred to as Spanish ratatouille, or simply as 'pisto'.
+It includes fresh summer produce such as tomatoes, peppers, zucchini, onion and garlic and sometimes eggplant, depending on the region.

+This began as a traditional pisto recipe, with some modifications to create a phenomenal low-FODMAP vegetable stew.
 Pisto is so versatile, you can eat it with just about anything.
 Often, you’ll find pisto manchego with eggs (pisto con huevo) as a very popular Spanish meal, but it can be served with meat, fish or poultry, as well.
 It's perfect paired with Cheddar Almond Flour Drop Biscuits and grated Manchego cheese.

 What is pisto manchego?

-Love at first bite.
 Pisto is referred to as Spanish ratatouille, because it features fresh Mediterranean vegetables and is similar to French ratatouille.
 It’s a savory summer vegetable stew that is also quite similar to Israeli shakshuka, Italian caponata and Turkish imam bayildi.

 ‘Pisto’ essentially means ‘crushing or extracting the juice from something’.
 Manchego means ‘from La Mancha’, referring to the region where it originated.
 In Spain, each region has its own version.
 For example, the Andalusian variation is typically made with eggplant.